I was reading the recap Shawn Collins did for his trip to SMX on day one, and a comment he made within it got my attention:

-Now, this actually isn’t a new revelation.
-Google has been giving explanations about how duplicate content doesn’t really cause a penalty for years now.
-When that statement was first made, webmasters were up in arms, and those with clients knowledgeable enough to attend conferences and read official Google blogs were receiving phone calls in droves.
-And it left those of us, who’d known this all along, with “some splaining to do.”
+Now, this isn't a new revelation.
+Google has been giving explanations about how duplicate content doesn't really cause a penalty for years now.
+When that was first stated, webmasters were up in arms, and those with clients knowledgeable enough to attend conferences and read official Google blogs were receiving phone calls in droves.
+And it left those of us, who'd known this all along, with “some splaining to do.”

 The problem is it really boils down to semantics to an extent.
 Let's take a look at some hypothetical examples.

 Domain A writes a kick ass page on “rainbow widgets.”
 So kick ass, that domain B and C copy the content and reprint it.

 Now, someone does a search for “rainbow widgets” and this kick ass article ranks at number three for the term.
 However, it is domain B that is considered the “original provider” of the content because their domain is older and more linked to, so it is domain B's version of the article that shows at number three.
 The true original, on domain A, never shows for any search terms the article is relevant for because anytime that article is deemed the “best” result, it is domain B's version that appears.

 I highly doubt domain A, the creator of the content, cares if it is called a “penalty” or “filtering to show the original.”
 Either way, they're getting screwed due to duplicate content issues.